anonymousgrasshopper/dotfiles/WSL/README.md

 - Disable the [windows keybindings](https://www.top-password.com/blog/disable-windows-key-shortcuts-hotkeys-in-windows-10/), the [Win+g](https://stackoverflow.com/questions/51502871/how-to-block-wing-keyboard-event) and [Win+L](https://superuser.com/questions/1059511/how-to-disable-winl-in-windows-10) keybindings to avoid conflicts with i3wm.

+- Installing the Bibata cursor theme : `yay -S bibata-cursor-theme-bin` and `sudo mv /usr/share/icons/Bibata-Modern-Classic /usr/share/icons/default` is the quickest way to do so.

 ##### Caveats :
 - Expect the window manager to disconnect from the X server when changing network connections.